grnet/okeanos-LoD/webapp/ansible/README.md

-# ~okeanos Lambda on Demand backend service Ansible
+# ~okeanos LoD backend service Ansible

 ## Description
 In this directory you can find the Ansible code that deployes the backend service vm